PROGRAMS and SERVICES

 Applicants interested in obtaining clinical or translational training in HIV-associated cancers may apply directly to the HIV and AIDS Malignancy Branch.
-It is anticipated that most physicians interested in participating in clinical research in the branch will have ACGME Accredited Board Certification in either Pediatrics or Internal Medicine plus relevant subspecialty training (usually, but not limited to, Oncology or Hematology).
-While this is not an absolute requirement, exceptions will be made only for candidates who have a strong academic background in relevant areas.
-Finally, physicians with a strong laboratory research background but without the above credentials may apply to individual laboratories in HAMB for training in laboratory research.
+Physicians interested in participating in clinical research in the branch will generally have ACGME Accredited Board Certification in either Pediatrics or Internal Medicine plus relevant subspecialty training (usually, but not limited to, Oncology and/or Hematology).
+Additionally, candidates who are eligible for a J1 ECFMG sponsored visa and who have a strong academic background and demonstrated commitment to the field of Hematology and/or Oncology in the setting of HIV/AIDS will be considered.

-Applicants interested in both qualifying for subspecialty certification in Medical or Pediatric Oncology and in obtaining research training in AIDS or AIDS malignancies or AIDS may apply to those relevant programs in the National Cancer Institute.
-As noted in the descriptions of those programs, the Fellows have the option of spending their second and third years in various laboratories and branches of the National Cancer Institute, including the HAMB.
+Applicants interested in both qualifying for subspecialty certification in Medical Oncology and in obtaining research training in AIDS or AIDS malignancies or AIDS are encouraged to apply to those relevant programs in the National Cancer Institute.
+As noted in the descriptions of those programs, the Fellows have the option of spending their second and third years in various laboratories and branches of the National Cancer Institute, including HAMB.

 NIH Loan Repayment Program

 Physicians doing AIDS research in HAMB may be eligible for participation in the NIH Loan Repayment Program for AIDS Research.